algorithm-visualizer/algorithm-visualizer/README.md

 ## Contributing

+If you want to ...

-**I want to add or improve an algorithm.**
+- **Add or improve an algorithm.**

-- We have a separate repository for public algorithms.
+  We have a separate repository for public algorithms.
 Check out the [contributing guidelines](https://github.com/algorithm-visualizer/algorithms/blob/master/CONTRIBUTING.md) in [`algorithms`](https://github.com/algorithm-visualizer/algorithms) repo.

-**I want to improve the UI.**
+- **Improve the UI.**

-- Check out the [contributing guidelines](https://github.com/algorithm-visualizer/algorithm-visualizer/blob/master/CONTRIBUTING.md) in this repo.
+  Check out the [contributing guidelines](https://github.com/algorithm-visualizer/algorithm-visualizer/blob/master/CONTRIBUTING.md) in this repo.
 The [directory structure](https://github.com/algorithm-visualizer/algorithm-visualizer/blob/master/PROJECT_DETAILS.md#algorithm-visualizer) might be helpful as well.

-**I want to enhance visualization libraries.**
+- **Revise the specifications of visualization libraries.**

-- It is highly recommended to read the entire [project details](https://github.com/algorithm-visualizer/algorithm-visualizer/blob/master/PROJECT_DETAILS.md) before working on it.
-Making changes to visualization libraries often requires a lot of work since you may need to work on all of the following repositories: [`algorithms`](https://github.com/algorithm-visualizer/algorithms), [`tracers`](https://github.com/algorithm-visualizer/tracers), and [`algorithm-visualizer`](https://github.com/algorithm-visualizer/algorithm-visualizer).
-We encourage you to raise an issue about your idea of enhancement before working on it.
+  Making changes to the specifications is often followed by updating visualization libraries for every supported language and the affected public algorithms accordingly.
+It is highly recommended to read the entire [project details](https://github.com/algorithm-visualizer/algorithm-visualizer/blob/master/PROJECT_DETAILS.md) and to raise an issue about your proposal before working on it.

-**I have a question in regards to contributing.**

-- Raising an issue is another way of contributing!
+- **Fix issues in a visualization library for a specific langauge.**

+  Check out the contributing guidelines ([JavaScript](https://github.com/algorithm-visualizer/tracers.js/blob/master/CONTRIBUTING.md), [C++](https://github.com/algorithm-visualizer/tracers.cpp/blob/master/CONTRIBUTING.md), and [Java](https://github.com/algorithm-visualizer/tracers.java/blob/master/CONTRIBUTING.md)) in the repo of the visualization library.